Cowichan Rotary clubs helping sow Hospice House gardens - Lake Cowichan Gazette

 Rotary Assistant District Governor Gay Wise is very proud that all of the Rotary Clubs in the Valley have stepped up to ensure that the natural environment around the Hospice will be one of peace and serenity.

-Formed in September 2015 the Cowichan Hospice House Task Force is about $1.2 million shy of the $10,000,000 in funding required to build, furnish and support the hospice.
+Formed in September 2015 the Cowichan Hospice House Task Force has already raised the majority of the $10 million in funding required to construct the Hospice building and facilities.
 Once the building is constructed in 2020 the landscaping can proceed.
 Fundraising for the gardens started in late 2018 and was kickstarted with a donation of $25,000 by the South Cowichan Rotary Foundation, a registered charity.

 The five clubs will work together to source materials, equipment, plants and money as per the LADR Landscape Architects plan.
 On Jan, 14, committees were struck to lead fundraising, public relations and media, and operations.